Persecution of Christians in the Eastern Bloc: Hungary

-People's Republic of Albania / People's Socialist Republic of Albania
+Albania

 At the close of World War II, certain religious leaders were imprisoned or executed on grounds that they were either spies for the Italian protectorate government or affiliated with Balli Kombëtar, an anti-communist collaborationist militia.
 These leaders typically spent decades in prison and penal labor.
 Baba Murteza of Kruje was tortured and thrown from a prison window to his death in 1946; Baba Kamil Glava of Tepelen was executed by a court in Gjirokastër in 1946; Baba Ali Tomori was executed by a court in 1947; and Baba Shefket Koshtani of Tepelan was shot by a court in 1947.

 Early on, persecution mainly affected the Roman Catholic Church, which made up 10% of the population.
 This was mainly due to how organized and well-linked it was to organizations outside Albania, unlike the autocephalous Albanian Orthodox Church.
 Other religious minorities, such as the Bektashi Order of Sufis, were targeted for similar reasons.
 Cathedrals and other religious buildings were often closed or converted.
 By 1967, 2,167 religious buildings had been closed or converted to other uses, such as the Roman Catholic cathedral in Shkodër, which became a sports arena.
 Many churches only survived by being marked for historical preservation.

 Enver Hoxha declared the state atheist in 1967, stating that "Albania is the world's first atheistic state, whose only religion is Albanianism."
 The same year, Article 37 was added to the Albanian Constitution, which stated:

 The state recognizes no religion whatsoever and supports atheist propaganda for the purpose of inculcating the scientific materialist world outlook in people.